data-analyst05/Crowdfunding_project/README.md

 Crowdfunding platforms, such as Kickstarter and Indiegogo, have seen significant growth since their inception in the late aughts.
 These platforms have become a staple for creators ranging from indie enthusiasts to renowned celebrities looking to bring their ideas to life.
 However, not every campaign launched finds success.

 ## Data Analysis Tool
-For this project, the analysis was conducted using Microsoft Excel, a powerful spreadsheet software that aids in data processing and statistical analysis.
+For this project, the analysis was conducted using Microsoft Excel.

 ## Objective
 The aim was to discern the variability in the number of backers between successful and unsuccessful campaigns by examining their variance and standard deviation values.